Our Interns

 DEC’s environmental education centers (Five RiversReinstein Woods, and Rogers) offer internships to persons seeking professional experience in the field of environmental education.
 Each intern will receive training in the mission and role of the DEC environmental education bureau, a wide variety of center programs, the operations and activities of a center, principles of environmental interpretation and natural history of New York.
 Interns will assume the role of environmental education staff in carrying out the responsibilities necessary to meet the center’s objectives.
 Opportunities for training and development of specific skills will be available depending on each intern’s interests and the center’s needs.
 The internships run for 10 to 16+ weeks (depending on the center) and are held year-round.

-For more information, go the NYS Department of Environmental Conservation (DEC website).
+For more information, go the NYS Department of Environmental Conservation (DEC website) or download this application to review.

 CONTACT US